tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

 `issue on our GitHub repo <https://github.com/tcg-digital-us/react-vega-elasticsearch/issues>`_ and we will try to help.

-Next we can do some work to update the elasticsearch data in real time, which will redraw and update our visualisation.
+Next we can do some work to update the elasticsearch data in real time, which will redraw and update our visualization.

 Resources
 _________